brown-cs-224/Eigen-Tutorial/README.md

 // Set all elements to ones
 A = Matrix3f ::Ones();
 ```
-(^1) When using comma initialization, the inputs can even be other matrices and vectors.
-You can learn more
-about this feature athttps://eigen.tuxfamily.org/dox/group__TutorialAdvancedInitialization.html.

 ```
 // Set all elements to a constant value
 B = Matrix4d :: Constant (4.5);
 ```

 ### Matrix Operations

 Common arithmetic operators are overloaded to work with matrices: